knbknb/find-emoji-dik/README.md

 ### Repository Overview

-_find-emoji-dik_ is a Python project that fetches short text fragments from literature-themed Mastodon accounts or from static text files, converts those fragments into emojis using an LLM API, and posts the emoji responses back to Mastodon.
+_find-emoji-dik_ is a Python project that fetches short text fragments from literature-themed Mastodon accounts or from text files in the `data/` directory, converts those fragments into emojis using an LLM API, and posts the emoji responses back to Mastodon.

 _Why?
 This funny little Python project served to refresh my Python skills.
 I'm learning  AI-supported coding and  interacting with LLM APIs.
 Learning by doing._